-Kobe Shinsen Ichiba – You can experience daily life in Japan!
+Kobe Shinsen Ichiba – Experience Daily Life in Japan!

 Sannomiya Center Gai Shopping Street is famous as a shopping district in Kobe, but there is a shopping district in the Minatogawa area where you can feel a lot of Japanese life culture.